Blood pressure is a measurement of the force on the walls of your arteries as your heart pumps blood through your body.

 Before you measure your blood pressure:

-- Rest for at least 5 minutes before blood pressure is taken.
+- Rest for at least 5 minutes, 10 minutes is better, before blood pressure is taken.

-- Do not take your blood pressure when you are under stress, have had caffeine or used a tobacco in the past 30 minutes, or have exercised recently.
+- DO NOT take your blood pressure when you are under stress, have had caffeine or used tobacco in the past 30 minutes, or have exercised recently.

-- This will give you at least 12 readings and will help your health care provider make decisions about your blood pressure treatment.
+- This will give you at least 10 readings and will help your provider make decisions about your blood pressure treatment.